enixam/data-manipulation-sql/docs/filtering.md

 # Filtering

 Filtering means subset your data based on some conditions.

-## The `WHERE` clause
+In SQL, filtering is based on the `WHERE` clause

 ## Operators